Handling Underpayments and Overpayments for Bank Transfer Payments

 }

-In the above response, the payment_event is still overpayment, but the reversal is null.
+In the response above, the payment_event is still overpayment, but the reversal is null.
 Also, the message reversal not initiated means that, for this transaction, the entire overpayment was processed and so there was no reversal.
 This would only happen when the payment preference for overpayments or underpayments is set to Accept.

 The bank_transfer.payment_event field will only be present if there is an overpayment or underpayment on the transaction.